Best of Japan - Best Tours of Japan

 adjacent to the expansive Ueno Park.
 The park also contains several museums

-a giant panda) and the beautiful Tōshō-gū shine that enshrines the first Shōgun
+are the giant pandas) and the beautiful Tōshō-gū shine that enshrines the first Shōgun

 of the Tokugawa Shogunate.